hamlet-io/docker-hamlet/README.md

 #### ```hamletio/hamlet:<version>-builder-meteor```

-An extension for the builder image which but also includes Meteor (https://www.meteor.com/ ) installed along with a pre-cached package repository. *This is only supported on buster based images*
+An extension of the base image which also includes Meteor (https://www.meteor.com/ ) installed along with a pre-cached package repository

-### CI/CD Tools
+### Pipeline Agents

-The CI/CD Tool images are extensions of the base images with support for a specific CI/CD Tooling service
+The Pipeline agent images are extensions of the base images with support for running as a pipeline agent

 #### ```hamletio/hamlet:<version>-jenkins-<base>```